 The rate at which your interest is compounded affects how much interest you payover time.
 While most mortgages are compounded semi-annually, some variable-rate mortgages are compounded monthly.
 This subtle change will add approximately 5 basis points to your effective rate (making a 5% into a 5.05% rate for example).
 Some of the Big Five banks have made this standard practice, so be sure to ask.

 Is your lender registering your variable-rate mortgage and/or line of credit as a mortgage charge or a collateral charge?
 While the interest rate on a mortgage charge can’t be changed until the end of the contract term, the interest rate on a collateral charge can be adjusted by the lender at any time, because it is classified as a demand loan.
 That means your floating rate of prime minus fifty can be changed to prime plus fifty in the middle of your term.
 Many well-known lenders register their variable-rate mortgages and lines of credit as collateral charges, but there are others who register them as a standard mortgage charge.
+(Here is link to a post I wrote that cover this topic in more detail.)

 This feature allows you to take your mortgage with you if you move to a new house (subject to certain conditions).
 If your mortgage has an interest rate that is lower than current rates, being able to port your mortgage means avoiding higher interest costs and not having to pay a penalty for breaking your existing contract.
 If you’re worried about interest rates heading upwards, any option that lets you transfer your existing mortgage and interest rate could come in handy down the road.